Scalingo/documentation/src/_posts/platform/getting-started/2000-01-01-getting-started-with-sonarqube.md

 - Sonarqube requires quite a lot of RAM to run properly.
 We recommend to deploy at least one 2XL container to host it.

-- SonarQube require Java version 17 to run.
+- SonarQube requires Java version 17 to run.
 We can instruct Scalingo to use this version of JAVA by using the `system.properties` file as described in [our documentation]({% post_url languages/java/2000-01-01-start %}#choose-a-jdk).